Samarium–cobalt magnet

-A samarium–cobalt (SmCo) magnet, a type of rare-earth magnet, is a strong permanent magnet made of two basic elements: samarium and cobalt.
+Samarium–cobalt (SmCo) magnets belong to the category of rare-earth magnets and are composed of samarium (Sm), a rare-earth element, and cobalt (Co), a transition metal.
+They are among the strongest permanent magnets.

 They were developed in the early 1960s based on work done by Karl Strnat at Wright-Patterson Air Force Base and Alden Ray at the University of Dayton.
 In particular, Strnat and Ray developed the first formulation of SmCo5.

 Samarium–cobalt magnets are generally ranked similarly in strength to neodymium magnets, but have higher temperature ratings and higher coercivity.

 Attributes

-Some attributes of samarium-cobalts are:
+Some attributes of samarium–cobalts are: